 3. Go on an official and unofficial tour

-It’s wise to begin with the official tour offered by your college.
+It’s wise to begin with and official tour and information session (be sure to register beforehand).
 While sanitized and sales-pitchy, you’ll likely get a good sense of the heart of campus, and of the school’s main architectural and social attractions.
 It will also be a chance to ask your tour guide questions about dorm life, the social scene, and other anecdotal information that is tough to glean from websites and guidebooks.

 After the official tour ends, we recommend setting off on a self-guided tour to make sure the infomercial version of the school appears to align with reality.
-Chat up a few random students about their favorite and least favorite things about their school.
-Explore the surrounding town or city.
-Dine at a restaurant or two.
+Chat up a few random students about their favorite and least favorite things at their school.
+Visit a class, dine in a campus cafeteria, and grab a copy of the latest student newspaper.
 The more information you can take in, the better, whether of the school-sanctioned or unofficial variety.

 4. Connect with an admissions officer